Doubling down on data

 Geoscientist Jamie Webb is a recent graduate of the program and is confident in the new skills she’s able to offer.
 “I’m better able to display my work in a more interactive and user-friendly way using Power BI,” she says.
 “I also now have the skills to understand how the data is managed so I can ensure integrity and have more confidence in my interpretations.”

 Reboot your career

 Make a big impact by bringing data-oriented solutions to almost any industry.
-Learn more about SAIT programs specializing in data through our School of Information and Communication Technologies.
+Learn more about SAIT programs specializing in data through our School for Advanced Digital Technology.